julzaza/wildwitchherbs/_posts/2025-07-01-wormwood-witchcraft-war.md

 **Was wormwood used for dreaming or visions?**

 Yes.
-European folk practice used wormwood—often alongside mugwort—for **prophetic or diagnostic dreaming**, especially around themes of death, fate, and ancestral messages.
+European folk practice used wormwood, often alongside mugwort, for **prophetic or diagnostic dreaming**, especially around themes of death, fate, and ancestral messages.
 It was placed under pillows, hung near beds, or used as smoke rather than casually consumed.
 Related reading: **[Wormwood & Lucid Dreaming](/wormwood-lucid-dreaming/)**.

 **What about Artemisia annua — does it belong in this tradition?**